-The Brent family initially chose to settle in Maryland, and Margaret Brent was so close to Governor Leonard Calvert (brother of Lord Baltimore) that she served as the executor of his estate.
-(In the process, she asked for the right to vote, and is often mentioned as the first suffragette and first female lawyer in America.)
+The Brent family initially chose to settle in Maryland.
+Margaret Brent was so close to Governor Leonard Calvert, brother of Lord Baltimore, that she served as the executor of his estate.
+In the process, she asked for the right to vote, and is often mentioned as the first suffragist and first female lawyer in America.

-However, the political conflicts in Maryland were intense, including several small-scale civil wars, and the Brents moved to Virginia.
-Margaret Brent was the first English owner of what today is Alexandria.
-She and her brother Giles was the first English settlers in Northern Virginia.
+The political conflicts in Maryland were intense, including several small-scale civil wars, so the Brents moved to Virginia.
+Margaret Brent obtained a land grant and was the first English owner of what today is Alexandria.
+She and her brother Giles were the first English settlers in Northern Virginia.

-She built a plantation called "Retirement" while he built "Peace" near Brents Point on Aquia Creek, in what was Northumberland County but is now Stafford County.
-Giles married Kittamaquad (also spelled as Chitamachen), the daughter of the Piscataway Tayac or chief - just as John Rolfe married Pocahontas, the daughter of Powhatan.
-Giles Brent's marriage provided him a potential claim to the lands of the tribe, including those of his son Giles Jr.
+She built a plantation called "Retirement" and he built "Peace" near Brents Point on Aquia Creek, in what was Northumberland County but is now Stafford County.
+Giles married Kittamaquad (also spelled as Chitamachen), the daughter of the Piscataway Tayac or chief.
+That marriage offered the same possibilities as the marriage of John Rolfe to Pocahontas, the daughter of Powhatan.
+Giles Brent's marriage provided him and his son Giles Jr. a potential claim to the lands of the tribe.

-Brent ended up needing the governor and the Governor's Council of Virginia to affirm that his claim to the land on Aquia Creek was based on a grant from the Virginia colonial government.
-Lord Baltimore tried to claim that *he* was entitled to issue a grant to someone else for the land where Brent had settled,1 because (according to Lord Baltimore...)
-Potomac Creek marked the Maryland-Virginia boundary.
+Giles Brent had to get the Governor's Council of Virginia to affirm that his claim to the land on Aquia Creek was based on a grant from the Virginia colonial government.
+Lord Baltimore tried to claim that *he* was entitled to issue a grant to someone else for the land where Brent had settled.1

 Giles' nephew, George Brent, later built "Woodstock" on Aquia Creek.
-He was the only Catholic elected to the colonial Virginia House of Burgesses.
-The Arlington Diocese of the Catholic Church owns the property of George Brent and has excavated at the site of his colonial home, "Woodstock."2
+George Brent was the only Catholic elected to the colonial Virginia House of Burgesses.
+The Arlington Diocese of the Catholic Church now owns the property of George Brent and has excavated at the site of his colonial home.2

 George Brent married the step-daughter of the third Lord Balimore, maintaining the close ties with the Catholic proprietor across the Potomac River.
 George Brent had a different relationship with the Native Americans than his uncle Giles, however.